 History of the Report on Carcinogens

-Section 301(b)(4) of the Public Health Service Act, as amended, requires that the Secretary of the Department of Health and Human Services (DHHS) publish an annual report on substance use and abuse.
+Section 301(b)(4) of the Public Health Service Act, as amended, requires that the Secretary of the Department of Health and Human Services (DHHS) publish a report that identifies substances that pose a cancer hazard for people in the United States.
 The Report on Carcinogens (RoC) lists:

 - All substances that are known to be human carcinogens or may reasonably be anticipated to be human carcinogens; and